posts found in this keyword

 About The Project

 Over the proceeding months, I conducted interviews with successful creators, wrote the 65-page guide, hired a graphic designer to format the book, and set up a website to promote it.
 By November 2011, I had completed the project and published my book on all the major platforms, including Kindle and Google Books.
-While I no longer write for the site, it is still active and hosts a free copy of the guide if you would like to check it out.
+While I no longer write for the site, it is still active and hosts a free copy of the guide if you want to check it out.

 A Kickstarter’s Guide to Kickstarter